 Esme practices her driving of the taxi but gets lost in the process.
 Terence meets a school friend of his son CK and is surprised to hear of his son's antics.
 Vicky hears that she must leave for the United States in just one week's time.
 Esme goes for her taxi license with Frank.

-Guest Cast: Josephine Mitchell as Jo Loveday, Brett & Lara Whalan as Tom and Charlotte Bowen, Jeff St. John as Himself, Marie Llyod as Ruby Baker, Kati Edwards as Pearl Baker, Ben Mendelsohn as Luke Dawson, Barry Langrishe as Ted Pritchard, Samual Lawrence as Gavin Pritchard
+Guest Cast: [not available]; Josephine Mitchell as Jo Loveday, Brett & Lara Whalan as Tom and Charlotte Bowen, Jeff St. John as Himself, Marie Llyod as Ruby Baker, Kati Edwards as Pearl Baker, Ben Mendelsohn as Luke Dawson, Barry Langrishe as Ted Pritchard, Samual Lawrence as Gavin Pritchard

 Vicky gets a shock when new vet Ben Green arrives and is not at all what she expected.
 Jo gets into trouble with Frank when she disobeys him.
 Frank gives Shirley the biggest surprise of her life.
 Vicky finds an unusual way of saying goodbye to her family and friends in Wandin Valley.

 Guest Cast: Brian Moll as Councillor Muldoon, Josephine Mitchell as Jo Loveday, Brett & Lara Whalan as Tom and Charlotte Bowen, Nick Bufalo as Ben Green, Martin Vaughan as Max Appleby, Les Dayman as Alan Driscoll, Louise Cogan as Fiona McKenzie, Robert Carlton as Pete, Harold Newstead as Patient, Eddie Ash as Cab Client; Eddie Williams as Perc Raltson

 Notes: Penny Cook departs, Nicholas Bufalo's first appearance